RuudeResearch/SleepBench/README.md

 ## 📊 Evaluate Performance

-to evaluate the performance please cd into `/pretrain_comparison/evaluation` and run the notebooks for the results you want to generate.
+To evaluate the performance please cd into `/pretrain_comparison/evaluation` and run the notebooks for the results you want to generate.
 Corresponding files will be generated in `/pretrain_comparison/output/results`